yvelikova/axway-open-docs/content/en/docs/apim_reference/log_global_settings.md

 #### Inbound and outbound transaction legs

-In this example, the `legs` data is based on traffic monitoring, and its `duration` fields provide useful information.
-Leg `0` is always the inbound transaction, so its `duration` value is the overall transaction duration observed by API Gateway.
-Subsequent legs are outbound calls, so their `duration` value represents the back-end transaction duration observed by API Gateway.
+In this example, the `legs` data is based on traffic monitoring. `Leg 0` is always the inbound transaction, and its `duration` value is the overall transaction duration observed by API Gateway.
+Subsequent `legs` are outbound calls, so their `duration` value represents the back-end transactions observed by API Gateway.

-* The `duration` value for leg `0` minus the sum of the duration of all subsequent legs should give you the time spent in the API Gateway for that transaction.
-In this example, this is 1843 ms – 566 ms = 1277 ms.
+The back-end duration for `leg 1` to `leg n`, typically from a [Connect To URL](/docs/apim_policydev/apigw_polref/routing_common/#connect-to-url-filter) filter, only includes the time taken for API Gateway to receive the response headers, and not the entire body.
+For this reason, API Gateway cannot accurately measure the time from the back-end `leg` `durations`, because the reply bodies can be received in the background.

+At this point, **Connect to URL** has an HTTP status and a filter return value so that it can move onto the next filter in the the circuit chain.
+The next filter, though, might need to wait until the entire body has been received before it can proceed.

+The service context is an abstract concept, and the `duration` at this level measures time spent in that context only.
+The service context might be set in an arbitrary place in a policy, so this information is typically not as useful as the `leg` data—unless in composite services scenarios.

+The top-level transaction `duration` is obtained separately, but should be similar to the `leg 0` value.

 For more information about transactions and legs, see [Introduction to transactions and legs in API Gateway](/docs/apim_administration/apigtw_admin/admin_open_logging/#introduction-to-transactions-and-legs).

-The service context is an abstract concept, and the `duration` at this level measures time spent in that context only.
-The service context might be set in an arbitrary place in a policy, so this information is typically not as useful as the leg data—unless in composite services scenarios.

-The top-level transaction `duration` is obtained separately, but should be similar to the leg `0` value.

 ### Event log alert entries